ec082018d/Case_Studies/PersonalFinanceDepositsandOnlineBanking/CaseStudy_Tally/README.md

     that accelerates the process eliminating credit card debt and minimizing financial stress.

 ### Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
-### What solution does this company offer that their competitors do not or cannot offer?
+What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

     Tally's intended customers are the average individual that are experiencing financial struggles and are looking for relief from high credit debt.
 Tally offers low interest line of credit and a accelerated automated payments system that can becustomized to each user's needs to manage credit cards.

+    The products they offer to resolve this are:
+            * Tally: Pay off Debt Faster
+            * Tally Save: Easy Savings Jar

 ### Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
+(This may take a little bit of sleuthing –– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

     Information regarding the technology Tally uses for operation is limited.
     In total, Tally uses 84 technology products and services:
-            * 24 technical product and service for their active products; Tally: Pay off Debt Faster and Tally Save: Easy Savings Jar
+            * 24 technical product and service for their active products;
             * 64 technical product and service for their active products;

     Some of the technologies are: